-Love to Walk or Run Outside?
-6 Tools to Help You Stay Safe
+Love To Walk or Run Outside?
+6 Tools To Help You Stay Safe After Dusk

 The end of daylight savings time means more dark hours, but that doesn't have to mean your running days are over until spring.
 This writer—an outdoor fitness enthusiast in the Northeast—has rounded up the top-vetted safety devices she and her friends recommend.